SDK142S/SDK142S/README.md

 ## 📫 Let's Connect

-Feel free to reach out to me through email at youremail@example.com or connect with me on [LinkedIn](https://linkedin.com/in/yourlinkedin).
+Feel free to reach out to me through email at youremail@example.com or connect with me on [LinkedIn](https://linkedin.com/in/its-me-sees).
 Let's collaborate and build amazing projects together!

 ---

-_This `README.md` was crafted with ❤️ by [Your Name](https://github.com/yourusername)._ <!-- Replace 'yourusername' with your actual GitHub username -->
+_This `README.md` was crafted with ❤️ by Seetha Dinesh(https://github.com/SDK142S)._ <!-- Replace 'yourusername' with your actual GitHub username -->